DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 Diligent Render State Notation (DRSN) is a JSON-based render state description language.
 The DRSN file conists of the following sections:

-- "Imports" sections defines other DRSN files whose objects should be imported into this one, pretty much the same way the `#include` directive works.
+- `Imports` sections defines other DRSN files whose objects should be imported into this one, pretty much the same way the `#include` directive works.
-- "Defaults" section defines the default values for objects defined in the file
+- `Defaults` section defines the default values for objects defined in the file.
-- "Shaders" section contains shader descriptions
+- `Shaders` section contains shader descriptions.
-- "RenderPasses" section defines render passes used by the pipelines
+- `RenderPasses` section defines render passes used by the pipelines.
-- "ResourceSignatures" section defines pipeline resource signatures
+- `ResourceSignatures` section defines pipeline resource signatures.
-- "Pipelines" section contains pipeline states
+- `Pipelines` section contains pipeline states.

 All objects in DRSN files are referenced by names that must be unique for each object category.
 The names are used at run-time to unpack the states.